 Total score: 61.14 out of 100 points

 Mickey Mouse has a little place in Orlando, and maybe that city would make a mice place for you, too.
-Just as in 2020, Orlando, home of Walt Disney World, once again topped WalletHub’s list of the best U.S. cities for retirees.
+For the second straight year, Orlando, home of Walt Disney World, once again topped WalletHub’s list of the best U.S. cities for retirees.

 Its affordability surely helped, as Orlando came in at No. 13 when such factors as cost of living, taxpayer-friendliness and the cost of in-home and adult day health care were considered.